-MiCRO’s business model depends on revenues from the insurance business generated, as well as grant funds allowing the organization to make high-risk up-front investments in new products and markets.
-MiCRO’s expansion into Central America has been supported by local insurance companies and microfinance institutions, as well as by the Inter-American Development Bank, the Swiss Agency for Development and Cooperation, Swiss Re, and Mercy Corps
+MiCRO’s business model depends on revenues from the insurance business generated, as well as own capital and grant funds allowing the organization to make high-risk up-front investments in new products and markets.
+MiCRO’s pilot phase in Central America has been supported by local insurance companies and microfinance institutions, as well as by the Inter-American Development Bank, the Swiss Agency for Development and Cooperation, Swiss Re, and Mercy Corps.

-How is the new index-based insurance product in Guatemala being offered?
+How are the new index-based insurance products in Guatemala and El Salvador being offered?

-What is the market for MiCRO’s index-based business interruption insurance products in Central America?
+What is the market for MiCRO’s index-based business interruption insurance products in Latin America?

-MiCRO currently has one insurance product available, a catastrophic risk index insurance in Guatemala, the first of its kind in Central America.
-MiCRO hopes to enroll up to 5,000 people in Guatemala over the next 12 months.
-As it expands, MiCRO plans to roll out a similar type of insurance product in Colombia and two additional Latin American countries within the next two years.
+MiCRO currently has two insurance products available, a catastrophic risk index insurance in Guatemala and El Salvador, the firsts of its kind in Central America.
+In addition to offering the solutions through other insurance companies and distribution channels in Guatemala and El Salvador, MiCRO plans to roll out a similar type of insurance product in Colombia and two additional Latin American countries within the next two years.
 By the end of 2020, MiCRO expects to have enrolled 80,000 policyholders across Latiln America.

 What catastrophic events are covered by micro’s new index-based insurance product in Guatemala?

 MiCRO’s index-based natural hazard insurance products are triggered when predetermined levels for three different catastrophic events are reached: excessive rainfall, severe drought, and earthquakes.
 The payouts increase depending on the level of deviation of the corresponding index from historical averages.

 Who can purchase MiCRO’s products?